All Episodes

 It's just in the wrong hands.

-Tens of millions across the country are boxed into lives that just aren't working for them.
+Millions of people in this city, tens of millions across the country, are boxed into lives that just aren't working for them.

-You haven't been paid what you deserve for all the hard work.
+You haven't been paid what you deserve.

-You haven't been given the time you deserve.
+For all the hard work, you haven't been given the time you deserve.

 You're not living the life you deserve.

-And here is the cold hard truth.
+And here is the cold, hard truth.

 It's no accident.